LIPP: Load-Aware Informative Path Planning with Physical Sampling: Introduction

-In addition, many real-world missions require the collection of multiple physical samples at scientifically significant locations, introducing an additional decision dimension: how many samples to collect at each site.
-Together, these factors fundamentally alter the planning problem.
-Traversal cost becomes payload-dependent, and the energy cost of collecting a sample depends on when it is acquired along the route; collecting heavily at an important location early in the mission raises the energy cost of all subsequent motion, whereas deferring collection can reduce total energy expenditure even if it results in a longer geometric path.
-Consequently, routing decisions, visitation order, and sampling amount become tightly intertwined.
-Unlike \cipp, which optimizes only when and where to measure under static traversal costs, in our setting, there is a coupling between uncertainty reduction and energy consumption through decision variables that jointly determine when, where, and how much to (physically) sample.
-To this end, we propose Load-aware \ipp (\lipp), a more general version of the \cipp formulation that explicitly models the impact of physical sample mass on energy consumption.
+In addition, many real-world missions collect \emph{multiple} samples at scientifically significant locations, adding a further decision dimension: how much to collect at each site.
+In \cipp\ this choice would be inconsequential, since sampling does not affect traversal cost; under load-dependent energy, however, it fundamentally alters the planning problem, as heavier collection raises the cost of every subsequent edge.
+Routing, visitation order, and sampling amount thus become tightly intertwined and must be optimized jointly.
+To this end, we propose Load-aware \ipp\ (\lipp), a strict generalization of \cipp\ that explicitly models the impact of physical sample mass on energy consumption.

 The main contributions of this paper are as follows: \begin{itemize} \item We propose \lipp, a new class of \ipp problem in which the amount of physical sampling affects estimation uncertainty and induces load-dependent, order-sensitive traversal costs.